nicoabarca/mddrt/README.md

     format="png"
 )
 ```
-[!WARNING]
+> **WARNING**
-Not all output file formats of Graphviz are disponible to display in environments like Jupyter Notebook or Google Colab.
+> Not all output file formats of Graphviz are disponible to display in environments like Jupyter Notebook or Google Colab.

 ### Save the generated DRT diagram